ethereum/ethereum-org-website/src/content/energy_consumption/index.md

 ## PoS

 A greener future for Ethereum is already being built in the form of a proof-of-stake (PoS) chain.
-Under PoS, the arbitrary puzzle solving is not necessary, drastically reducing the energy expenditure required to secure the network.
-Miners are replaced by validators who perform the same function except that instead of expending their assets up-front in the form of computational work, they stake ETH as collateral against dishonest behaviour.
-If the validator's node is non-responsive, or a fraudulent block is submitted to the chain, the staked assets can be "slashed", strongly incentivizing honesty and securing the network.
-Similarly to PoW, in order to maintain a fraudulent blockchain, a validator would require 51% of the total ETH staked in the network.
-Unlike PoW, however, consensus is not based on the longest chain, but on a mechanism known as ["casper"](https://arxiv.org/abs/1710.09437).
-Migrating from PoW to PoS eliminates the need to expend energy on arbitrary computations.
+Under proof-of-stake, arbitrary puzzle-solving is unnecessary.
+This drastically reduces the energy expenditure required to secure the network.
+Miners get replaced by validators who perform the same function except that instead of expending their assets up-front in the form of computational work, they stake ETH as collateral against dishonest behaviour.
+If the validator's node is non-responsive or a fraudulent block gets submitted to the chain, the staked assets can be "slashed", strongly incentivizing honesty and securing the network.

+Similarly to proof-of-work, to maintain a fraudulent blockchain, a validator would require 51% of the total ETH staked in the network.
+However, unlike proof-of-work, consensus is not based on the longest chain, but a mechanism known as ["Casper"](https://arxiv.org/abs/1710.09437).
+Migrating from proof-of-work to proof-of-stake eliminates the need to expend energy on arbitrary computations.

 ## The merge